salaboy/from-monolith-to-k8s/workshop.md

 ```

-Set default region and zone for our cluster:
+Set the default region and zone for your cluster:

 ``` bash
 gcloud config set compute/zone us-central1-c
 gcloud config set compute/region us-central1
 ```

-You can now create a Kubernetes cluster in Google Cloud Platform!
-Use Kubernetes Engine to create a cluster:
+You can now create a Kubernetes cluster in GCP!
+Use the Kubernetes Engine to create a cluster:

 ```
 gcloud container clusters create workshop \